DissonantAU/bleatkan/README.md

 - Kotlinx JSON Serialization Library for Serializing and Deserializing WebSocket Messages
 - Log4J, SLF4J, and Kotlin Logging
 - JUnit for Testing

+## License
+- The BleatKan Library is Licensed under Apache 2.0
+- Please note: Some JSON Samples contain sample that cannot be forward licensed by this project
+  - *Thumbnail Result Payload* Sample png field(s) contain the image data of default Veadotube Avatars
+  - Copyright, etc. are retained by the creators of Veadotube and the Avatars
+  - These Samples are not required to build or run the software and are only provided to assist with developing and understanding the library

 ---